Røros landsogn

 Røros landsogn (lit.
 'Røros rural parish') is a former municipality in the old Sør-Trøndelag county in Norway.
-The 729 km2 municipality encompassed the southern part of the what is now the municipality of Røros in Trøndelag county.
+The 729 km2 municipality encompassed the southern part of the what is now Røros Municipality in Trøndelag county.
 The municipality nearly surrounded the small enclave that was the mining town of Røros and it stretched all the way southeast to the lake Femunden and the Swedish border.
 The administrative centre of the municipality was located in the town of Røros where Røros Church is located.

-History
+Prior to its dissolution in 1964, the 729.3 km2 municipality was the 126th largest by area out of the 689 municipalities in Norway.
+Røros landsogn was the 676th most populous municipality in Norway with a population of about 513.
+The municipality's population density was 0.7 PD/km2 and its population had decreased by 24% over the previous 10-year period.

+General information

-The rural part of the parish of Røros was established as the municipality of Røros landsogn in 1926 when the large municipality of Røros was split into four separate municipalities: Glåmos (population: 983), Brekken (population: 1,098), Røros landsogn (population: 701), and the town of Røros (population: 2,284).
+The rural part of the parish of Røros was established as Røros landsogn municipality on 1 January 1926 when the large Røros Municipality was split into four parts: Brekken Municipality (population: 1,098) in the northeast, Glåmos Municipality (population: 983) in the north, Røros landsogn (population: 701) in the south and west, and the central area surrounding the town of Røros (population: 2,284) remained as a much smaller Røros Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the four municipalities of Glåmos (population: 700), Brekken (population: 964), Røros landsogn (population: 482), and the town of Røros (population: 3,063) were all reunited under the name Røros.
+On 1 January 1964, Brekken Municipality (population: 964), Glåmos Municipality (population: 700), and Røros landsogn (population: 482) were all merged with Røros Municipality (population: 3,063) to form a new, larger Røros Municipality.